 In Autumn 2017 a group of 7 picked litter from the higher reaches of the Parish round Renwick.

 A litter pick was carried out by KEG members on March 18th 2018 on approach roads to K'o.
 16 Eden bin bags of litter were collected.
 Sadly the very next day litter began to appear again.

-I hope that rather than being an excuse for not cleaning the mess up that the message was "take your litter home - litter picking poses a serious risk to people who do clean it up".
-In 2018 a KEG group did one covering the village and all of the bottom half of the Parish.
+I hope that rather than being an excuse for not cleaning the mess up that the message was "take your litter home" - litter picking poses a serious risk to people who do clean it up.
+In 2018 a KEG group did a pick covering the village and all of the bottom half of the Parish.
 People went out at different times and deposited the bags at Langdon House for the collection arranged with EDC.
-There are now quite a few people who pick regularly This year we were joined by the Girl Guides who were allocated a safer area to pick and found a few bags worth.
+There are now quite a few people who pick regularly.
+This year we were joined by the Girl Guides who were allocated a safer area to pick and found a few bags worth.